stadibo/FlockSimulator/documentation/design_document.md

 Initially the algorithm will not need very advanced data structures due to the naive implementation.
 An array-list will be used for storing data of the individuals.
 For faster lookup of neighbors a more advanced data structure, like R-trees or quadtrees, could be implemented.

-Space requirement are initially O(n), but might require multiples of n for more advanced data structures.
+Space requirement is initially O(n), but might require multiples of n for more advanced data structures.

 ## I/O